About....My Story

 She passed away in July of 2024 at the age of 85.

-As the valedictorian of my class, I got a scholarship/financial aid package and headed off to college.
-I double majored in psychology and Asian Studies, and spent my senior year studying in nine Asian countries.
-It opened the world to me.
+As the valedictorian of my high school class, I got a scholarship/financial aid package and headed off to college.
+I double majored in psychology and Asian Studies, and spent my senior year studying in nine Asian countries, where my mindfulness practice deepened thanks to the immersion in Buddhist teachings.

-When I returned to Oregon, newly graduated, it was the middle of a recession.
-Stuck at home and unable to find a job for months, I became convinced that the future I´d imagined for myself was slipping away.
+But when I returned to Oregon, newly graduated, it was the middle of a recession.
+Stuck at home and unable to find a job for months, I became convinced that the future I'd imagined was slipping away.

 Me with friends I met while trekking in Nepal, 1982.

-But I recognized I needed a new mindset and fresh start.
+I knew I needed a mindset shift and a fresh start.

 My adoptive father even ¨disowned¨ me.